-This calzone taunts me.
+This sausage and mozzarella calzone taunts me.
 First of all, it just had to be sitting on top of an “affordable escapes” travel magazine, reminding me that summer vacation + travel + swimsuit season are all lurking around the corner.

 The taunting continues when I’m about to cut in to enjoy my first bite (see large dent in top), I realize it – the calzone – is smiling at me.

 Naturally, I retaliate with a swift chop down the middle.

 But then, when I thought this little game was over, I notice that this perfectly cheesy meal is sticking out his cheesy tongue at me.

 And I handled it.

 I consider that a battle won.
 Fellow cheese, sausage, and white bread lovers, pick up your forks and join me.
 ASAP.

 This super easy sausage and mozzarella calzone only has 4 ingredients and makes a perfect freezer meal!
 Awesome idea for lunch or dinner.

 - 4 frozen bread loaves (I used Rhoades brand)